This function joins 2 tibbles and generates unique columns to record non-NA values when there are 2 identical column names.

 It should be one of 'full_join', 'left_join', 'inner_join'.

-It should include the columns in a format that `join_by` can interpret.
+It should include the columns in a format that `

 Details

-The motivation to create this function is that when Bolin extract SNAC-N variables, he finds that for wave 3, there are overlapping information from different sources.
+The motivation to create this function is that when Bolin extracts SNAC-N variables, he finds that for wave 3, there is overlapping information from different sources.

 For example, for physician variables, there are 3 files:

-To avoid repetitive work, Bolin is writing this function to take in the information from different data files.
+To avoid repetitive work, Bolin wrote this function to integrate information from different data files.

 Examples